+Security policies and guidelines are regularly reviewed, updated, and communicated to all staff.

+Security awareness training is conducted at induction and throughout the year through several approaches, including:

+- Training on any new systems, policies, or threats - Prompts and warnings - Memorandums and emails - Ongoing campaigns aligned with broader industry initiatives

+Staff are given focused security training for the roles they hold within the organisation.

+CMM 3 ndardisec

-CMM 4 Quantitatively Controlled Security policies and guidelines are regularly reviewed, updated, and communicated to all staff.
-Security awareness training is conducted at induction and throughout the year through several varied approaches, including: Training on any new systems, policies, threats Prompts and warnings Memorandums/emails Ongoing campaigns aligned with broader industry initiatives O Staff are given focused security training for the roles they hold within the organisation.
-Security policies are kept up-to-date, published, and are accessible to all staff.
-CMM 3 Standardised Staff are given security awareness training regularly throughout their employment, often aligned with broader industry initiatives and aligned with the organisation's specific threat landscape.
+Security policies are kept up to date, published, and are accessible to all staff.

+Staff are given security awareness training regularly throughout their employment, often aligned with broader industry initiatives and aligned with the organisation's specific threat landscape.

 Access to systems is secured through successful completion of training by integrated and automated methods.

-Security requirements are embedded throughout organisational business as usual activities and including in employees job descriptions. ъ CMM 2 Planned & Tracked Staff are given dedicated security awareness training during onboarding, including: Approved systems and usage Password management Security risks and threats Locations of security policies and guidelines Plai Security awareness updates are reported at the appropriate organisational level.
+Security requirements are embedded throughout organisational business-as-usual activities and included in employees' job descriptions.

+CMM 2 Planned & Tracked

+Staff are given dedicated security awareness training during onboarding, including:

+- Approved systems and usage

+- Password management

+- Security risks and threats

+- Locations of security policies and guidelines

+Security awareness updates are reported at the appropriate organisational level.

 Security awareness training is provided on an ad-hoc basis.

-CMM 1 Informa Security awareness training material is reviewed and updated sporadically.
+Security awareness training material is reviewed and updated sporadically.